facontidavide/cloudini/README.md

 No, that information is stored in the header of the compressed data, and the decoder will automatically select the right decompression algorithm.

+# License

+I decided to temporary adopt the [Fair Code License](https://fsl.software/).

+This means that Cloudini is free (as in "beer") for:

+- Academia, students, researchers and hobbists.
+- Any company that uses it **internally** to save their own data.
+- Anyone (companies or individuals) using Cloudini on the *client-side* to compress their data before it is uploaded to the cloud.

+**It is NOT free for Cloud/Infrastructure providers that commercialize services using Cloudini internally**.

+If the latter is your case, please contact me at dfaconti@aurynrobotics.com to discuss licensing.